Wkemp/metallb_tak3s/README.md

-# metallb_tak3s
-Terraform + Ansible + K3s to deploy a working Kubernetes Environment on-premise with MetalLB
+# Automated Deployment of Hightly Available K3s cluster with MetalLB on VMware Vsphere